Hodorius/InfoSichh/Gatekeeper.md

 limit downloads to “App Store and identified developers” is enabled.
 To use the strictest Gatekeeper controls, select the “App Store” option.
 These options are shown in Figure 9 below.

+Make sure Gatekeeper is enabled to prevent installation of software from unknown sources.
 The commands to enable Gatekeeper are:

 `spctl --master-enable`